ajk-5/WT4Q/WT4Q/public/PRIVACY_POLICY.md

 We use your data to:

-- Provide access to news, tools, and services on WT4Q.
+- Provide access to news, tools, and services on The Nineties Times.
 - Personalize your reading experience and recommend relevant articles.
 - Measure site performance and optimize user experience.
 - Deliver targeted advertising (via Google AdSense and other partners).